deliveroo/deliveroo.engineering/README.md

 App.Views.SearchProperty = Backbone.View.extend({})
 ```

-* Use singular for `models` and plural for `collections`
+Use singular for `model` classes and plural for `collection` classes

 ```javascript
 App.Models.Property = Backbone.Model.extend({})
 App.Collections.Properties = Backbone.Collection.extend({})
 ```

-* Use singular or plural for `views` depending if you passing a model or collection
+Use singular or plural for `views` depending if you passing a model or collection

 ```javascript
 App.Views.SearchProperty = Backbone.View.extend({})